AEBilgrau/GMCM/README.md

 GMCM::runGMCM()
 ```

+The application suppots both the general GMCM for unsupervised clustering as
+well as the special GMCM for meta analysis.

 ### Meta Analysis example
 This is a very short tutorial for using the special GMCM for meta analysis.
 To illustrate we load the `u133VsExon` dataset within the package.